Choosing the right hosting for your WordPress website is very important. Your website’s health will rely on the hosting provider your use.

 - Website: www.iPage.com

 iPage was started in 1998 and has since grown to serve over one million websites.
-They’re owned by the Endurance International Group (EIG) brand, with a big company comes some misleading advertisements and disappointing facts.
+They’re once again owned by the Endurance International Group (EIG) brand.
+Honestly, I didn’t think they would perform well because they were suspiscously “cheap”.

 During this time they’ve managed to deliver 99.98% uptime.

-The average loading time is 868ms.
+The average loading time is 831ms.
 It’s not bad, but it’s well below the competition’s average.

 iPage is probably not the best option in hosting WordPress.
 Although the customer support and prices are nice, you don’t want to struggle with their slow speed and average uptime.